Reporting a Concern Procedure

 This Diversity and Inclusion Policy, Standards, Code of Conduct and Reporting Procedure are applicable to Oxford Sports LTC and is based on similar policies of:

 - Tennis Scotland

 - The Tennis Foundation.

 As a club we contribute actively to enable more people to play tennis more often, in a manner that it is safe, inclusive, and fair.
-This applies regardless of a person’s age, disability, gender reassignment status, sex, marital or civil partnership status, pregnancy or maternity, race, sex, sexual orientation, religion, race or sexual orientation, socio-economic status or any other background.
+This applies regardless of a person’s age, disability, gender reassignment status, sex, marital or civil partnership status, pregnancy or maternity, race, sex, sexual orientation, religion, socio-economic status or any other background.